Drugmakers try evasion, tougher negotiations to fight new U.S. insurer tactic

 The latest move by insurers - which effectively forces drug companies to pay more to assist patients with their copays - is causing a decline in real U.S. drug prices this year, and is expected to become more widely adopted in 2019.

 That reality is forcing drugmakers to devise their own response in the near term, according to interviews with pharmaceutical and insurance industry executives and consultants.
-Among major drugmakers, AbbVie Inc (ABBV.N) and Amgen Inc (AMGN.O) have said the most so far about the new tactic, and more drugmakers will likely face questions about it during quarterly earnings calls in July.
+Among major drugmakers, AbbVie Inc and Amgen Inc have said the most so far about the new tactic, and more drugmakers will likely face questions about it during quarterly earnings calls in July.

 In recent years, insurers have tried to guide patients toward less expensive treatments by making them pay a higher portion of a drug’s costs.
 Drugmakers responded by dramatically raising the financial aid they offer, in the form of “copay assistance” cards - similar to a debit card - that reduce what consumers need to pay when they place their pharmacy order.

-Express Scripts Holding Co (ESRX.O) and CVS Health (CVS.N), which manage prescription drug coverage for large U.S. employers, say these payments shield consumers from drug costs, making it easier for manufacturers to raise those prices.
+Express Scripts Holding Co and CVS Health, which manage prescription drug coverage for large U.S. employers, say these payments shield consumers from drug costs, making it easier for manufacturers to raise those prices.
 Insurers have to make up the difference.

 This year, Express Scripts and others introduced a new “copay accumulator” approach for its corporate customers.
 The programs prevent copay card funds from counting toward a patient’s required out-of-pocket spending before insurance kicks in on expensive specialty drugs, such as arthritis and HIV treatments.